 Enrollment in the spring payment plan is available beginning on approximately January 4, 2023.
 The deadline to enroll in the payment plan and pay your first installment is January 25, 2023.
 The remaining installment payments for spring are due on February 25, March 25, April 25, and May 25.

 The 5-Month Semester Payment Plan is for all charges on the student account.
 Enrollment in the payment plan is elected online on a semester-by-semester basis, with payments spread out over the semester.
 The enrollment fee is $30 per semester.
 The monthly payment amount is recalculated each time there is a new transaction posted on the account.
 Therefore, your monthly payment amounts may differ each month.
 You will be notified by email each time your payment amount changes.
 If a student does not stay current on their monthly installment payment(s) they may be removed from the payment plan.
 If removed from the plan, a registration hold will be placed on the student account if the balance is $2,000 or more.
-Also, a late fee of .5% will be assessed each month for any unpaid balance on the account.
+Also, a late fee of $10 per month will be assessed on any charges more than 30 days past due.
 (Payment plans are not offered for summer school).

 Visit bethel.edu/business-office/payment-plans/undergrad for more payment plan information.